Using Supervised Learning to Construct the Best Regularization Term and the Best Multiresolution Analysis: Introduction

 for $1\leq p\leq 2$, is a weighted $\ell_p$-norm of the coefficients of $f$ with respect to an orthonormal basis $(\varphi_\gamma)_{\gamma\in\Gamma}$ of $\mathcal{H}$, and a sequence of strictly positive weights $W=(w_\gamma)_{\gamma\in \Gamma}$.

 An idea arising at this time is that if two or more constraints (approximations for smoothness spaces norms) in a minimization problem can simultaneously be considered, we can gain better results for denoising.
-Involving more than one constraint in the process of denoising leads to the minimization of the following functional:
+Again, among all possible minimization problems that involve more than one constraint in the process of denoising, we consider the minimization of the following functional:

 This is the same minimization problem raised in [30] for $K=I$, where $K$ is a linear bounded operator from $\mathcal{H}$ to $\mathcal{H}'$.
 In [30] an iterative sequence in $\mathcal{H}$ has been presented that converges strongly to the minimizer of $\Phi_{\lambda_1,\cdots , \lambda_n}$.
 However, for the case $K=I$, the minimization problem can be solved simpler and more straightforward without having to going through the iterative process.
 We have summarized this in the following lemma: \begin{lemma} Define the function $\Phi$ as follows: